The Strategy Stack

 Instead, they design Revenue Architectures: multi-layered systems that map directly to the modularity of their business models.
 These architectures are not just about how much you charge, but how value flows through the entire ecosystem.

-• Four core revenue streams drive resilience: Subscription, Transactional, Attention-Based, and Embedded Finance/Affiliation.
+• Four streams drive resilience: Subscription, Transactional, Attention, Embedded Finance.

 Table of Contents